natebrunelle/2910/markdown/expect.md

 Students will ask about how to debug strange errors you've never seen before.

-Students will express confusion about corner cases of course concepts that will confuse you too.
+Students will express confusion about corner cases of course concepts that you thought you understood until they showed you this part of them that you don't.

 Students will ask you to help them finish doing something they started in a way you'd never attempt and don't really understand.